 However, be aware that many lenders do not allow “loan increases” on guarantor loans.
-What this means is that if you buy the land and then apply for the construction loan later, it may be declined!
+This means that if you buy the land and then apply for the construction loan later, it may be declined!

 Can I get an 80/20 low doc guarantor loan?

-Low doc loans cannot be used with the support of a guarantor as lenders are very conservative with their assessment of no financials home loans.
+Low doc loans cannot be used with the guarantor’s support as lenders are very conservative with their assessment of no financials home loans.

-It may be possible to get around this if the guarantor takes out a loan on their property, and lends this to you for you to use as your deposit.
+It may be possible to get around this if the guarantor takes out a loan on their property and lends this to you to use as your deposit.
 Although this is not an ideal situation, it can work for some borrowers.

-We call this the 80/20 method as you will borrow 80% of the property value, and your family member will borrow the other 20% on their property.
-Many lenders do not accept this method of financing so please enquire online to speak to a mortgage broker that understands this loan structure.
+We call this the 80/20 method as you will borrow 80% of the property value and your family member will borrow the other 20% on their property.
+Many lenders do not accept this financing method so please enquire online to speak to a mortgage broker that understands this loan structure.

 Why do I need an expert?